probits-as/MeetEasier/README.md

 ### Configure the application

 Set enviroment variables, or use a .env file (prefered method).
 See .env.template for details on what variables are needed.
-You may skip the EWS\_ and DOMAIN variables as this is now deprecated.

 - Using a .env file, rename or copy the .env.template file to .env and fill in the values.
 Run the following comand in the top-level directory of this project: